MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-system.md

 > Configuring this setting doesn't affect the operation of optional analytics processor services like Desktop Analytics and Windows Update for Business reports.

 > [!IMPORTANT]
-> Starting in January 2023, this policy is no longer supported to configure the processor option.
+> Starting with the January 2023 preview cumulative update, this policy is no longer supported to configure the processor option.
 For more information, see [Changes to Windows diagnostic data collection](/windows/privacy/changes-to-windows-diagnostic-data-collection#significant-changes-coming-to-the-windows-diagnostic-data-processor-configuration).
 <!-- AllowCommercialDataPipeline-Editable-End -->

 <!-- AllowCommercialDataPipeline-DFProperties-Begin -->